20k/crapmud_documentation/README.md

 ## API

-The official client uses websockets on 6760, the server will respond back to you in whichever mode you pick (text/binary), however be aware that commands that respond in binary will not work in text mode
+The official client uses websockets on 6770 with TLS, the server will respond back to you in whichever mode you pick (text/binary), however be aware that commands that respond in binary will not work in text mode.
+If you wish not to use encryption, this is available on 6760 but is strongly not recommended

-As the websocket mode is new, there may be bugs, please let me know if you find any
+It is also strongly recommended that you enable compression, as realtime scripts generate a lot of highly compressible traffic

 The server will automatically disconnect you after 30s of inactivity.
 Any message sent or received to/from a client will reset the timer